 By 1916, Big Brothers had spread to 96 cities around the country.
 Similarly, Ladies of Charity noticed troubled young girls lacked a stable, caring adult as well so its members began befriending the girls who came through the New York Children's Court.
 This, too, began a chain reaction, and the group eventually became a nationwide organization called "Catholic Big Sisters."

 To learn more about our organization from the National Office, click here.

-Don A. Wolf, president of HWI (now known as Do It Best), mobilized support and created Big Brothers of Greater Fort Wayne.
-The Agency provided mentoring relationships for 27 young boys in its first year.
+Don A. Wolf, president of what is now known as Do it Best, mobilized support to create Big Brothers of Greater Fort Wayne.
+The Agency provided mentoring relationships for 27 young boys its first year.
 Frank Zirille served as the first Executive Director; Don A. Wolf was elected as the inaugural President of the Board of Directors.

-Demand for Big Brother programs grew, and an outreach office was established to serve DeKalb, Noble, and Steuben counties.
+Demand for Big Brother programs grew so an outreach office was established to serve DeKalb, Noble, and Steuben counties.
 The first Gourmet Dinner fundraiser was held.

-A grant to expand office space was received from the Fort Wayne Foundation.
+Fort Wayne Foundation provides a grant to expand the office space.
 Big Sisters is founded with the help of the United Way, and the agency adopted the name of Big Brothers/Big Sisters of Greater Fort Wayne.

 Wolf, as the national president of Big Brothers of America, merges Big Brothers of America with Big Sisters International to form Big Brothers/Big Sisters of America.